-The Group sponsors the formation of special purpose entities (SPE's) primarily for the purpose of allowing clients to hold investments.
-The Group provides corporate administration, investment management and advisory services to these SPE's, which involve the Group making decisions on behalf of such entities.
+The Group sponsors the formation of SPEs primarily for the purpose of allowing clients to hold investments.
+The Group provides corporate administration, investment management and advisory services to these SPEs, which involve the Group making decisions on behalf of such entities.
 The Group administers and manages these entities on behalf of its clients, who are by and large third parties and are the economic beneficiaries of the underlying investments.
-The Group does not consolidate SPE's that it does not have the power to control.
-In determining whether the Group has the power to control an SPE, judgements are made about the objectives of the SPE's activities, its exposure to the risks and rewards, as well as about the Group intention and ability to make operational decisions for the SPE and whether the Group derives benefits from such decisions.
+The Group does not consolidate SPEs that it does not have the power to control.
+In determining whether the Group has the power to control an SPE, judgements are made about the objectives of the SPEs activities, its exposure to the risks and rewards, as well as about the Group intention and ability to make operational decisions for the SPE and whether the Group derives benefits from such decisions.